-The following steps are required to operate Tenable Nessus Network Monitor in High Performance mode.
+The following steps are required to operate Tenable Network Monitor in High Performance mode.
 Alternatively, a user with administrative privileges can enable High Performance mode via the UI.

-Tenable Nessus Network Monitor uses multiple cores to process packets received from monitored interfaces.
+Tenable Network Monitor uses multiple cores to process packets received from monitored interfaces.
 These are known as worker cores.
-The default number of worker cores is 8.
-This number can be changed using the configuration parameter Number Of Worker Cores.
+The Tenable Network Monitor UI displays the number of available cores which depends on the hardware being used.
+This number can be changed using the configuration parameter Number Of Worker Cores in the Tenable Network Monitor UI.